 The camel spider!
 They’re fast, have powerful jaws, and chase down & kill prey items like insects, spiders, scorpions, lizards, snakes, and more!
 They get a really bad rap due to their unusually scary appearance, but they are very useful to have around.
 And contrary to popular myth, they aren’t as large as a dinner plate.
-That picture was taken at a perspective angle which showed a Solifugae to be gigantic!
+That picture, from the internet, was taken at a perspective angle which showed the Solifugae to be gigantic!

 First the Stats…